 CBD oil is different from hemp oil.
 Hemp oil is taken from the seeds of the hemp plant, whereas CBD oil is made from hemp flowers, leaves, and stalks.

 CBD has been used as an effective treatment for a variety of diseases and ailments such as mental health issues, sleep issues, childhood epilepsy (and other forms of epilepsy), and as an anti-inflammatory for pain relief.

 How does CBD Oil Work?

-Our bodies produce certain cannabinoids on their own.
+The human body produces certain cannabinoids on its own.
 These cannabinoids have two receptors, CB1 and CB2.
 CB1 receptors are present throughout the body and brain.
-In the brain, they help regulate pain, emotions, movement, appetite, and other brain functions.
-CB2 receptors affect inflammation and pain.
+In the brain, they help regulate pain, emotions, anxiety disorders, movement, appetite, and other brain functions.
+CB2 receptors reduce inflammation and chronic pain.